CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_depositToGEO.md

 * Host: ftp-private.ncbi.nlm.nih.gov
 * username: geo
-* password: (this will specific to your myNCBI account)
+* password: (this will specific to your myNCBI account).
+To get your user-specific password, make sure you're logged into your myNCBI account on the web, and then **[go to this webpage](https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html)**.
+Scroll down and you see your login credentials.
+You'll need to enter this info into FileZilla to connect.

-2. Once connected, simply drag your folder from your local computer to the GEO server
+2. Once connected via FileZilla, simply drag your folder from your local computer to the GEO server

 3. Now you must give the crew at GEO a heads-up that you've submitted data to their server.  **Don't skip this step or they will delete your submission.**.
 [Send an email to GEO](geo@ncbi.nlm.nih.gov), and include the following information in the email: